dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/captured-result-v2.0.10.md

 # CapturedResult

-The CapturedResult provides access to the original image information and the list of captured result items, allowing you to retrieve and process the captured data as needed.
+The `CapturedResult` interface describes the basic structure of a result item returned by Dynamsoft Capture Vision Router.

 ## Definition